cisagov/ScubaGoggles/baselines/Google Classroom Minimum Viable Secure Configuration Baseline v0.1.md

 #### GWS.CLASSROOM.1.2v0.1
 Which classes users in your domain can join SHALL be set to Classes in your domain only.

-- _Rationale:_ Joining a class from outside your domain could allow for data to be exfiltrated to entities outside the control of the organization creating a significant security risk.
+- _Rationale:_ Allowing users to join a class from outside your domain could allow for data to be exfiltrated to entities outside the control of the organization creating a significant security risk.
 - _Last modified:_ September 27, 2023

 - MITRE ATT&CK TTP Mapping